danielfett/draft-dpop/mainmatter.md

 is designed such that it is compatible with `private_key_jwt` and all other client authentication methods.

-Note: DPoP does not directly ensure message integrity but relies on the TLS layer for that purpose.
+DPoP does not directly ensure message integrity but relies on the TLS layer for that purpose.
+See (#Security) for details.

 # DPoP Tokens